andromeda-voyager/mp-dev-frontend/backend/README.md

+NodeJS application that handles backend operations for website.

+# Install dependencies
+`npm install`

-# website-backend
+# Run
-Run `node server.js` to start.
+`node server.js`
 Navigate to `http://localhost:3000` to confirm it is up and running.